the-isf-academy/quest/documentation/api/dialogue.rst

         "FRIENDS": {
             "content": [
                 "Oh, of course.",
-                "I didn't recognize you with that wig.
+                "I didn't recognize you with that wig."
             ],
             "options": {
                 "Do you like it?
 It's new.": "WIG",